 Credit unions 'good value for money' but must be easier to access

-In research published on Monday, one in 20 people surveyed by Scape Group, a public-sector procurement specialist, and the Association of British Credit Unions (Abcul), said they had taken short-term loans from payday firms, while the same proportion had borrowed from doorstep lenders to make ends meet.
+In research published on Monday, one in 20 people surveyed by SCAPE, a public-sector procurement specialist, and the Association of British Credit Unions (Abcul), said they had taken short-term loans from payday firms, while the same proportion had borrowed from doorstep lenders to make ends meet.
 In contrast, just 3% had used credit unions.

 Credit unions offer savings accounts and loans, typically to people in a small geographical area.
 Borrowing is normally far cheaper than that available from a commercial lender, and in 2013 the Archbishop of Canterbury said he wanted to compete Wonga out of existence by offering loans through a church credit union.